llmonpy/llmonpy-blog/docs/ai-moat.md

 4. Generate a contract that includes the differences.
 5. Provide contract for guided review that includes explanations of what to check.

-Each of these steps are probably also pipelines.
+Each of these steps could also be pipelines.
 For example, step 1 could be:

 1. Loop through each required piece of information and ask the LLM if is present in the request.
 So if there are 10 required pieces of information, there would be 10 prompts to the LLM.
 Each prompt would be something like: Does this {contract request} include {information}?
 Where contract request is this specific request for a contract and information could be "company name", "employee name", "start date", etc.  The LLM would respond with a yes or no.  The responses would be used to determine if the request is complete.
 2. Assemble the responses from the LLM and request the user provide any missing information.